VikasSivashankaran/Loan_Default_Prediction_App_Big_data/README.md

 libraries used:

-streamlit
-pyspark
-torch
-numpy
-pandas
-plotly
+streamlit, pyspark, torch, numpy, pandas, plotly

 Using LoanDefault dataset , pyspark and pytorch have been used to make prediction with user inputs and also found the accuracy for that